g-gemignani/g-gemignani.github.io/README.md

 # Personal page
 This project contains the code to build my personal page website.
-You can see it in action on the link: [https://g-gemignani.github.io](https://g-gemignani.github.io/).
+You can see it in action at the following link: [https://g-gemignani.github.io](https://g-gemignani.github.io/).

 ## About the page
 This **static web page** is created using [*Jekyll*](https://jekyllrb.com/) and the [Creative Theme](http://startbootstrap.com/template-overviews/creative/) from [Start Bootstrap](http://startbootstrap.com).
 You can see the original template live in action at <https://volny.github.io/creative-theme-jekyll/>.